themattbirch/Portfolio/src/content/posts/five-seo-trends-digital-marketers-2024.md

 But what are the hottest SEO trends to follow this year?

-## Five hot 2024 SEO trends
+## Five Hot SEO Trends In 2024

-- Backlinks still have value, as long as they're from a website that features relevant content -- preferably with high authority.
+- Backlinks still have value, as long as they're from a website that features relevant content—preferably with high authority.

-There are a number of metrics that can impact ranking–user experience, trust factor and number of backlinks among them.
+There are a number of metrics that can impact ranking—user experience, trust factor and number of backlinks among them.
 Focusing on optimizing for these metrics will help your site rank better.

 - Search intent has become more important than keywords.